tgirke/GEN242/content/en/tutorials/rfea/rfea.md

 This section introduces a small selection of functional annotation systems, largely provided by Bioconductor packages.
 This includes code to inspect how the annotations are organized and how to access them.

+### Required packages

+The code sections in this tutorial make use of the following R/Bioc packages: `c("GOstats", GO.db", "org.At.tair.db", "KEGG.db", "reactome.db", "systemPipeR", "biomaRt", "fgsea", "data.table", "ggplot2")`.
+If they are not available on a system, then they need to be installed with [`BiocManager::install()`](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/rbasics/rbasics/#installation-of-r-rstudio-and-r-packages) first.

 ## Gene Ontology DB